philqa/ui-api-tests/README.md

 ```
 I'd either move the specs to a new sub-folder with the flow-name (if it made sense given how
 the specs were split) and create a new npm run script to only run this sub-folder.
 Or I'd
-using @Tags to label the Feature/Scenarios and specify it in the npm run script.
+use @Tags to label the Feature/Scenarios and specify it in the npm run script.
 ```
 3. Which approaches could be used to reduce overall execution time?
 Describe how they could be implemented into your code base.